 The inpatient experience with bed enclosures offers some insight into appropriate use at home.
 To be considered for the enclosure bed, the patient must be at high risk for falling and must demonstrate one or more of the following characteristics: impulsiveness; agitation; inability or unwillingness to ask for assistance or respond to redirection; unsteady gait; or wandering behavior.
 An enclosure bed is contraindicated for (Harris, 2015):

-- Patients who are violent, combative, self-destructive, suicidal, or claustrophobic. - Patients with multiple intravenous lines or urinary catheters. - Patients who become increasingly distressed after being placed in the bed. - Patients with a history of falling in the absence of the other above characteristics.
+- Patients who are violent, combative, self-destructive, suicidal, or claustrophobic. - Patients with multiple intravenous lines or urinary catheters. - Patients who become increasingly distressed after being placed in the bed. - Patients with a history of falling alone.